 To reserve a spot, send a registration form along with the initial registration fee of $300 (check, money order, or institutional purchase order) to DMAC’s mailing address.
 The initial $300 registration fee is not refundable, and is due by March 1, 2018.
 If you wish, you may send the full $1900 Institute fee with the registration form.
-Please send an email to firstname.lastname@example.org when mail your registration.
+Please send an email to firstname.lastname@example.org after mailing your registration.

 Send the $1600 remainder (check, money order, or institutional purchase order) by March 15, 2018.
 If we do not receive the remainder of the Institute fee by this date, we may have to release the spot to someone on the waitlist.

 Please make all checks, money orders, or institutional purchase orders payable to The Ohio State University.
 We are unable to process credit card payments at this time.

 The $300 registration deposit is not refundable, and paid registrations cannot be “rolled over” to subsequent DMAC Institutes.

 In the past, DMAC participants have had success securing funding by using annual travel or research funds, applying for competitive travel or research grants (internal and/or external), and arranging to perform some kind of work in exchange for funding: for example, putting on a series of workshops or developing/updating curricula.